Important information about GDPR, and ways to get started with your compliance.

-The General Data Protection Regulation, or GDPR, is a European privacy law that went into effect May 25, 2018.
-The GDPR regulates how individuals and organizations may collect, use, and retain personal data, which affects Squarespace and sites run on our platform.
+The General Data Protection Regulation (EU GDPR) is a European privacy law that regulates how individuals and organizations may collect, use, and retain the personal data of individuals.

 Note: This guide is available as a resource, but should not be construed or relied upon as legal advice.
 Per our Terms of Service, Squarespace doesn't provide advice or recommendations regarding laws applicable to your site or business.